 In the end, I started a position at a philosophy chair at LMU Munich and wrote my doctoral dissertation between LMU Munich and ETH Zurich, supervised by both a philosopher and a computer scientist.
 I tried to figure out whether semantics is necessary for exhibiting behavior (or, in the case of machines, functionality) that can be interpreted as moral.
 I focused on reinforcement learning algorithms.
 (You're still thinking about the papyri, right?
 Yeah, me too.)

-I also did independent consulting: advising the German Association of the Automotive Industry on autonomous driving and the Fraunhofer Institute for Industrial Engineering on mobility innovation ethics.
+In parallel, I worked for PricewaterhouseCoopers (PwC) Munich for 1.5 years as an Associate in the Risk Assurance Services division.
+I learned a lot about the many avenues human nature can take in the course of professional life.
+I also did independent consulting: advising the German Association of the Automotive Industry or VDA on autonomous driving and the Fraunhofer Institute for Industrial Engineering on mobility innovation ethics.
 Again: I learned a lot about human nature’s receptiveness to different context and ideas.

 After finishing my dissertation, I consulted for the University of Luxembourg during the formation of a Digital Ethics Center and started a postdoctoral project at Münster University, working on epistemology and neuromorphic hardware.
 Over time, I realized that hardware needed to be a key focus: After all, it's the hardware doing the actual work in a machine.
 Thus, I shifted toward a field blending neuroscience, biology, hardware design, and the philosophy of mind/epistemology.
 After two years, I started my current position at Heidelberg University at the Neuromorphic Quantumphotonics Group.
 There, I developed ideas about how we should view machine functionality (controlled activity) differently from human behavior.